-The Airborne Science and Applications Program (ASAP) is supported by three ER-2 high altitude Earth Resources Survey aircraft.
-These aircraft are operated by the High Altitude Missions Branch at NASA-Ames Research Center, Moffett Field, California.
+The Airborne Science Branch at NASA's Dryden Flight Research Center, Edwards, California, operates two ER-2 high altitude aircraft in support of NASA earth science research.
 The ER-2s are used as readily deployable high altitude sensor platforms to collect remote sensing and in situ data on earth resources, celestial phenomena, atmospheric dynamics, and oceanic processes.
 Additionally, these aircraft are used for electronic sensor research and development and satellite investigative support.